 Decidedly workwear in their look and structure, Blundstones are a rough and tough pair of boots.
-Expertly made to look to look as utilitarian as possible, Blundstones are decidedly chunky — but in stylish way.
+Expertly made to look to look as utilitarian as possible, Blundstones are chunky — but in a stylish way.
 Originating from Australia, they’re seemingly a distant cousin of something like Red Wings or other similar heritage boots.
 The smokey black color is also a nice change of pace from your typical black leather boot.

 BEST MODERN REINTERPRETATION

-Frye’s Sawyer chelsea boot is the first leather option on this list, which is fitting given the fact that the brand is well known for their quality craftsmanship when it comes to their leather.
-Unique in their design because of their dip-dye leather, the boots are then burnished by hand in order to give further richness to the shoe.
+Frye’s Seth Chelsea boot is the first leather option on this list, which is fitting given the fact that the brand is well known for its quality craftsmanship when it comes to leather.
+Unique in its design because of the dip-dye leather, these boots are then burnished by hand in order to give further richness.
 Offering a rich texture, the leather will get better as it ages and as you wear the boot more.

 Essentially a luxury version of the New Republic Chelsea boots, Common Projects has built a name for themselves around making the best versions of men’s basics.
 What the shoe lacks in any sort of overt or flashy design features, it makes up for in superior quality and construction (they’re handmade in Italy to ensure to the finest levels of craftsmanship).
 Incredibly soft to the touch and light wash in their color, they’re a stunning looking pair of boots that will elevate any outfit.

 14. AMIRI Suede Chelsea Boots